 About 45% of the US population has high blood pressure which increases the risk of heart attacks kidney failure and stroke according to the CDC.

-Flavonols, which are found in many of the plant-based foods we eat including berries, wine, nuts, cocoa.
+Flavonols, which are found in many of the plant-based foods we eat include berries, wine, nuts, and cocoa.